 the listening & enquiry circle

-Awakening and inner inquiry can open us to greater sensitivity, depth, and awareness, but they can also leave us feeling exposed, ungrounded, or alone.
+Spiritual awakening and inner enquiry can open us to greater sensitivity, depth, and awareness, but they can also leave us feeling exposed, ungrounded, or alone.
 Many people discover that while profound things are happening internally, there are few spaces where these experiences can be shared and gently held by others.

 This group is designed to be such a space.

-It is a small, facilitated, in-person listening and inquiry circle where participants are supported through mindful presence, shared humanity, and respectful listening, rather than advice, interpretation, or instruction.
+It is a small, facilitated, online listening and enquiry circle where participants are supported through mindful presence, shared humanity, and respectful listening, rather than advice, interpretation, or instruction.

 A Space of Support, Presence, and Allowing